mournfully-archives/.github/profile/README.md

 - if i'm no longer interested in whatever i was working on
 - if a repo was temporarily made to test something
 - if a project was a terrible idea and a waste of time
+- if i forked something and now dont need it anymore

 It seems to make it much easier to focus on the projects that actually matter to me, if I have former projects moved off of my main github and laptop to someplace out of the way `¯\_(ツ)_/¯`